FullBlackWolf/TOGGLE/_posts/2025-09-08-Mature-RNA map of Myocardial.md

   - Samples
 ---

 The default data file storage directory is `C:/GEOANALYSIS/GSE253768`
+Highly recommended to use `Rstudio`.
+Need to select the environment which containing `anndata`, in `Tools > Global options > Python > Python interpreter`

 1.Preprocessing and generate h5ad file.
 (R)